-The knee-jerk response to these questions is that it is obvious: when the decision-maker's (DM's)--i.e., consumer's or voter's--utility is known only to be within the class of increasing-in-money utility functions, it must be that \(\hat{a}\) corresponds to a first-order stochastic dominance improvement over \(a\).
+The knee-jerk response to these questions is the following guess: when the decision-maker's (DM's) utility is known only to be within the class of increasing-in-money utility functions, it must be that \(\hat{a}\) corresponds to a first-order stochastic dominance improvement over \(a\).
 Likewise, when the DM is known also to be risk averse, it must be that \(\hat{a}\) corresponds to a second-order stochastic dominance improvement over \(a\).
-However, these answers do not stand up to scrutiny--in particular, we do not know the lotteries produced by the DM's subjective belief, so we cannot speak directly of dominance of lotteries.\footnote{In fact, as we reveal in \(\S\)\ref{lotteries}, even if we know the the DM's belief, a dominance improvement of the lottery induced by \(a\) is sufficient, but not necessary--a weaker condition suffices.} State-wise dominance of \(a\) or \(b\) is also a promising answer, but it turns out that that is too strong when the DM is known to be risk averse.
+However, these answers do not stand up to scrutiny--in particular, we do not know the lotteries produced by the DM's subjective belief, so we cannot speak directly of dominance of lotteries.\footnote{In fact, as we reveal in \S\ref{lotteries}, even if we know the DM's belief, a dominance improvement of the lottery induced by \(a\) is sufficient, but not necessary--a weaker condition suffices.} State-wise dominance of \(a\) or \(b\) is also a promising answer, but it turns out that this is too strong when the DM is known to be risk averse.

-In our two main results, Theorems \ref{bigone} and \ref{theorem38}, we fully characterize these relations in terms of the primitives of the environment--the state-dependent payoffs to actions \(a\), \(\hat{a}\), and \(b\).
+In our two main results, Theorems \ref{bigone} and \ref{theorem38}, we fully characterize these relations in terms of the primitives of the environment--the state-dependent payoffs of actions \(a\), \(\hat{a}\), and \(b\).
 Theorem \ref{bigone} concerns the case of a risk-averse DM.
 We show that the DM preferring \(a\) to \(b\) must imply that she also prefers \(\hat{a}\) to \(b\) if and only if \(\hat{a}\) dominates an action whose payoffs are a convex combination of the payoffs to \(a\) and \(b\).
-If $a$ is preferred to $b$, then mixing some of $a$ with $b$ is better than $b$ as well.
+Intuitively, if $a$ is preferred to $b$, then mixing some of $a$ with $b$ is better than $b$ as well.
 Then, making $\hat{a}$ dominate such a mixture can only further increase its attractiveness versus $b$.

-If we do not assume the DM to be risk averse, our other main result (Theorem \ref{theorem38}) states that the necessary and sufficient conditions become much more restrictive: \(\hat{a}\) dominates \(a\) or \(b\) (in a state-wise sense).
+If we do not assume the DM to be risk averse, our other main result (Theorem \ref{theorem38}) states that the necessary and sufficient conditions become much more restrictive: \(\hat{a}\) must dominate \(a\) or \(b\) (in a state-wise sense).
 If $u$ is concave, we know from Theorem \ref{bigone} that significant structure on payoff transformations is required.
 Convexity also imposes structure, but in the opposite manner.
 Combining these requirements leaves only dominance as necessary (and it is obviously sufficient).